 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Viking Supply Ships reported carbon emissions of approximately 52,865,800 kg CO2e, representing their Scope 1 emissions.
 This marks an increase from 2023, where emissions were about 49,919,700 kg CO2e, and from 2022, which recorded approximately 45,918,800 kg CO2e.
 The company has shown a significant rise in emissions over the years, with 2021 emissions at about 29,885,000 kg CO2e.
-Viking Supply Ships has not set specific reduction targets or climate pledges, and there are no disclosed initiatives aimed at reducing their carbon footprint.
-The emissions data is cascaded from their parent company, Viking Supply Ships AB (publ), indicating that the figures reflect the performance of the corporate family.
-The company currently focuses on Scope 1 emissions, with no reported data for Scope 2 or Scope 3 emissions.
-As a current subsidiary, Viking Supply Ships is part of a broader corporate strategy but lacks specific commitments to industry-standard climate initiatives such as Science Based Targets (SBTi).
+Viking Supply Ships has not disclosed any Scope 2 or Scope 3 emissions data, nor have they set specific reduction targets or climate pledges.
+Their emissions data is cascaded from their parent company, Viking Supply Ships AB (publ), indicating a corporate family relationship that influences their sustainability reporting.
+Despite the lack of formal reduction initiatives or targets, the company continues to monitor and report its emissions, reflecting an awareness of its environmental impact.
+The absence of specific climate commitments suggests an opportunity for Viking Supply Ships to enhance its sustainability strategy in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents